jcsirot/dagger-java-sdk/README.md

   </dependency>
 ```

-An code sample using the Dagger client
+Here is a code snippet using the Dagger client

 ```java
 package org.chelonix.dagger.sample;